hedii/php-crawler/README.md

 # php-crawler
-A crawler written in php finding email addresses on the internets
+A crawler written in php: find email addresses on the internets

 ## Installation
 1. Put this all files on your server